survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 # Eliminating Unused CSS

 Frameworks like [Bootstrap](https://getbootstrap.com/) tend to come with a lot of CSS.
 Often you use only a small part of it.
 Typically, you bundle even the unused CSS.
-It is possible, however, to eliminate the portions you aren't using.
+It's possible, however, to eliminate the portions you aren't using.

 [PurifyCSS](https://www.npmjs.com/package/purifycss) is a tool that can achieve this by analyzing files.
 It walks through your code and figures out which CSS classes are being used.
 Often there is enough information for it to strip unused CSS from your project.
 It also works with single page applications to an extent.